keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 ## Admin Console UI tests
 The UI tests are real-life, UI focused integration tests.
 Hence they do not support the default HtmlUnit browser.
-Only the following real-life browsers are supported: Mozilla Firefox, Google Chrome and Internet Explorer.
+Only the following real-life browsers are supported: Mozilla Firefox and Google Chrome.
 For details on how to run the tests with these browsers, please refer to [Different Browsers](#different-browsers) chapter.

 The UI tests are focused on the Admin Console.
 They are placed in the `console` module and are disabled by default.